ddtberg/ProjectOne/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because Ansible allows for quick deployment and configuration of multiple apps across multiple VMs.
 This is possible through the usage of a playbook, which allows you to target the specific machines to install specific software with a specific configuration.

-The playbook implements the following tasks:
+The Playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Installs Docker.io, configures said Docker.io, and establishes the published ports for the container.
-- ...
+- Installs and configures pip3.
-- ...
+- Increases virtual memory and ensures it has sustains that level of ram on restart.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.